 Once Jennifer was ready, we headed outside into some very typical PNW spring weather.
 It was cloudy with a solid, unrelenting drizzle.
+A perfect northwestern day for a rainy elopement.
 Marcus stared at his soon to be wife with a look even the best of photos couldn't capture.
 Just beaming with pure, unconditional love.
 They hugged each other as they looked one another up and down in their wedding attire.
 This was the first look they had been so patiently waiting for.

 When the time came to say the vows, I was shocked.
 There was no pastor, no altar to stand, no arch, no common wedding pieces.
 Instead, there was a dinner table set for those they love the most.
 Everyone took a seat and Marcus and Jennifer read their vows to each other with all of their loved ones present.
 It was so intimate, so raw and one of the most beautiful ways I have ever seen to vow forever to one another.
 Their loved ones went around the table explaining what their love meant to them and giving advice on a long, happy marriage full of laughter and adventure.
 I had to stop and wipe the tears from the viewfinder on my camera on multiple occasions.

 When the final part of the day came my heart had already been filled.
 They went out onto the porch of this newly built home and had their first dance.
 Their family was heckling them from the sidelines as the danced to "Beyond" by Leon Bridges.
 It was so cute and so amazing to see the family like this.